Moon Lesson • Short, Sweet, and Simple

 A dreamcatcher is a hoop, traditionally wooden, that has been woven with fibers in a sacred pattern, touching on the four sacred directions as well as any points along the hoop that speak directly to the creator or end user, to help capture their good dreams while allowing the bad ones to simply drift through.

 In Year Two (Year of the Healer), the focus is on honing and gathering your tools for healing, so we will actually make our own sacred dreamcatchers together.
-The materials I provide at that time are sourced from around the world for their special contributions toward your healing.
 Your journey right now is about cultivating awareness and gaining perspective on how you are being and how you choose to be in your day-to-day.
 But I believe we all have room for more than one dreamcatcher ;-)

 This month, focus on your dreams, both waking and sleeping.
 What are they telling you?
 Are they escaping you?
 Maybe a little dreamcatcher can help bring things into focus.
 So, if you're interested, I’ve included a sweet video on how to make your own dreamcatcher at the bottom of our lesson.
 It’s truly a fantastic summer time practice of weaving your truth and it can be done while relaxing on the beach, watching your kids' sporting events, during family reunions, on airplanes, etc.